TristanSaidi/TristanSaidi.github.io/_posts/2025-05-24-differential-geometry.md

 ## Implications

-Gauss' \textit{Theorema Egregium} is a major result of differential geometry, as it sheds light on the distinction between \textit{intrinsic} and \textit{extrinsic} curvature.
+Gauss' Theorema Egregium is a major result of differential geometry, as it sheds light on the distinction between intrinsic and extrinsic curvature.
 Take, for example, an open subset of the plane and roll it into a cylinder.
 Intuitively (and one can check this by computing $E,F,G$) the lengths of paths are completely unchanged.
-Since $K \equiv 0$ for the plane, Gauss' \textit{Theorema Egregium} tells us that this must mean $K \equiv 0$ for the cylinder!
+Since $K \equiv 0$ for the plane, Gauss' Theorema Egregium tells us that this must mean $K \equiv 0$ for the cylinder!

-This arises from the fact that Gaussian curvature measures the \textit{intrinsic} distortion of a surface from a Euclidean space.
-Rolling the plane up into a cylinder introduces \textit{extrinsic} curvature, but does not stretch or warp the surface in any way.
+This arises from the fact that Gaussian curvature measures the intrinsic distortion of a surface from a Euclidean space.
+Rolling the plane up into a cylinder introduces extrinsic curvature, but does not stretch or warp the surface in any way.
 One can see this by playing around with a piece of printer paper.
-Anything you do to bend or fold the surface that does not introduce any tears or pleats is introducing \textit{extrinsic} curvature (and assuming no hard creases are made, such a transformation is an isometry)!
+Anything you do to bend or fold the surface that does not introduce any tears or pleats is introducing extrinsic curvature (and assuming no hard creases are made, such a transformation is an isometry)!

-Another huge implication of the \textit{Theorema Egregium} is in the field of Cartography.
+Another huge implication of the Theorema Egregium is in the field of Cartography.
 Since $K \equiv 0$ for the plane and $K \equiv +1$ for the sphere, the surfaces must not be isometric.
-Therefore, one cannot create a \textit{distance-preserving} projection of the sphere onto the plane.
+Therefore, one cannot create a distance-preserving projection of the sphere onto the plane.

 ## Bibliography